schtlgtch/ECE6258_CNNevaluation/README.md

 - analyse_all.py : python script comparing all CNNs in pickles/ with respect to accuracy and plot results
 - analyse.py : python script determinining a CNN performance with respect to time, accuracy and distortions
 - csv2pickle.py : python script creating a python pickle variable from a csv for YOLO and mobileNet CNN
 - csv2pickle_2.py :  python script creating a python pickle variable from a csv for all other CNNs
+- confusion.py : python script to compute confusion matrices

 Analysis/CNN_csv/ :  directory holding the csv